hansbuehler/cdxbasics/README.md

 Enforce being a member of a list

             self.ntype = network('ntype', 'fastforward', ['fastforward','recurrent','lstm'], "Type of network")

+#### Ensuring that we had no typos & that all provided data is meaningful

 Do not forget to call <tt>done()</tt> once done with this config.